TheoryInPractice/theoryinpractice.github.io/DEVELOPMENT.md

 is safer to use the `<a ui-sref="state">link text</a>` directive to directly link to a state by name.
 The directive will be compiled by angular into a proper link before being placed on the page.

+## Other Common Problems

+_**I tried to push to the development deployment, but it was rejected**_

+Git rejects a push if your branch is behind what the remote repo already has.
+If you can, do a git pull to update.
+If that doesn't work, or isn't feasible, then you can overwrite the remote repo with `git push <remote> +development`.
+WARNING!
+This is dangerous.
+It will overwrite the remote branch.
+This is acceptable for a development server someone else may have worked with, but do not run it on `origin`.

 ## Updating Site Content - Process and Workflow

 To update site content, edit the appropriate content file and submit a pull request.
 The updated content